beifaj/beifaj/README.md

-- 👋 Hi, I’m @beifaj
+- 👋 Hi, I’m AJAH BEULAH
-- 👀 I’m enthusiastic about any thing on software developments and AI
+- 👀 I’m a software enthusiast
-- 🌱 I’m currently learning SQL & Python for Analysis
+- 🌱 I currently work with data using SQL & Python for cleaning and making analysis
-- 💞️ I’m looking to collaborate on ???
+- 💞️ I’m a work in progress with no collaboration yet.
-- 📫 How to reach me beifaj@yahoo.com
+- 📫 I can be reached direclty on LinkedIn or IG as AJAH BEULAH

 <!---
 beifaj/beifaj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.